Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 \n<div class="image">\n<img src="$1" alt="$2" />\n</div>\n
 ```

 Before you hit the replace-all button, you can click through the find results to preview what the change looks like.
-Because the first thing we look for is a blank line, the list of changes looks a little empty, so I've highlighted where to click with a green box.
+Because the first thing you look for is a blank line, the list of changes looks a little empty, so I've highlighted where to click with a green box.

 :::figure
 :img{src="/img/2022/10/preview-replacements.png" alt="Preview the replacements" loading="lazy"}